 Ain Soph Journey Kyoto

 Located in the central shopping district of Kawaramachi, Ain Soph Journey Kyoto is a reliable choice for a tasty vegan meal.
 Ain Soph is a vegan restaurant chain from Tokyo, and this is the only branch located outside of Tokyo.
+This location is housed in a renovated two-level Japanese house, offering a cozy space with a traditional Japanese flair.

 Compared to my last visit a few years ago, they have simplified the menu and sadly some of my favourites are not available anymore, like the fluffy matcha red bean pancake.
 That being said, the current menu is still great with choices like burgers, curry rice and other plates.
 They still offer the original ‘heavenly pancake’ which comes with two pieces of fluffy pancakes, whipped cream, ice cream and fruits.